benjamintillett/CV/README.md

 ##Makers Academy

 [Makers Academy](http://www.makersacademy.com/) is a highly selective, immersive web development bootcamp in London, focussed on rapidly training novices to be proficient with key web technologies.

-I have just completed the 12-week bootcamp as of 24 October and am currently looking for a job as a junior software developer.

 ##Skills